 What Does a Catalytic Converter Do to Performance?

 Many believe catalytic converters reduce performance and efficiency.
+This myth can be traced back to the early days of automotive emissions equipment.
+Early catalytic converters did use restrictive designs (like layers of treated pellets) which also had a tendency to clog up.
+But modern catalytic converters use much better flowing matrix designs which also last longer.
 People who have gutted their catalytic converters or simply put in straight piping have indeed reported improved performance in the 5 to 10% range.
 If your aim is to extract every bit of power on track day, then a high-flow catalytic converter or straight pipes might be highly desirable, but for such small gains on a daily driver, why risk failing emissions inspections or receiving fines?
+Removing a catalytic converter also runs afoul of the 1990 Clean Air Act, so you’ve been warned.
 If you do decide to remove your catalytic converter, you’ll need to keep your de-catted car off public roads.

 Photo courtesy of Royal Air Force Mildenhall.